 Will Godfrey – Editor-in-chief

 Will is the founding editor-in-chief of Filter, and executive director of The Influence Foundation, the nonprofit behind Filter.
-He has worked as an editor and journalist in the human rights and drugs spaces for over a decade.
+He has worked as an editor and journalist in the human rights and drugs spaces since 2006.
 He was the founder and editor-in-chief of The Influence (2015-2017), an award-winning publication covering drug policy and related areas.
 He also founded and ran Substance.com (2014-2015), a harm reduction-oriented news site, and was previously editor-in-chief of the addiction-focused site The Fix (2013).
-He formerly co-founded and edited Voice of the Ville, an award-winning print publication for incarcerated people in London (2006-2010).
+He formerly co-founded and edited Voice of the Ville, an award-winning print publication for incarcerated people in London.

 Helen Redmond – Senior Editor